jermp/sshash/README.md

 There is one executable called `sshash` after the compilation, which can be used to run a tool.
 Run `./sshash` as follows to see a list of available tools.

-    ./sshash
     (S)parse and (S)kew (Hash)ing of k-mers

     Usage: ./sshash <tool> ...

     Available tools:
       build                  build a dictionary
       query                  query a dictionary
       check                  check correctness of a dictionary
       bench                  run performance tests for a dictionary dump                   write super-k-mers of a dictionary to a fasta file permute                permute an weighted input file
+      compute-statistics     compute index statistics

 Build a Dictionary